 Seoul: Cheonggyecheon, an Eco-Park at the Middle of the City

-For three straight days we never failed to visit Cheonggyecheon.
+For three straight days, we never failed to visit Cheonggyecheon.
 The atmosphere right at the stream is different.
 Too bad that we went to Seoul as the winter is transitioning into spring.
-We were told that the best views of Cheonggyecheon is during spring and summer.
+We were told that the best views of Cheonggyecheon are during spring and summer.
 Nevertheless, we still enjoyed its environment, especially the cool breeze and refreshing scent.
-The stream is a perfect place where people can instantly escape from the hectic urban living at the street levels.
+A stream is a perfect place where people can instantly escape from the hectic urban living at the street levels.

 But decades ago, the environment along the Cheonggyecheon is very, very much different.

 The waterway which was now the Cheonggyecheon already exists as a stream, which is often dry and floods during heavy rains.
 During the Joseon dynasty, a project was spearheaded to deepen and widen the stream to serve as drainage, a floodway and also as a sewer (yes, a place where toilet wastes are dumped).

 At that time, the stream is named Gaecheon.
 The stream got its current name during the occupation by the Japanese, who tried to cover the stream but failed to do so due to financial constraints.